QubesOS/qubes-doc/configuration/managing-vm-kernel.md

 By default, VMs kernels are provided by dom0.
 This means that:

-1. You can select the kernel version in VM settings;
+1. You can select the kernel version (using GUI VM Settings tool or `qvm-prefs` commandline tool);
-2. You can modify kernel options in VM settings;
+2. You can modify kernel options (using `qvm-prefs` commandline tool);
 3. You can **not** modify any of the above from inside a VM;
 4. Installing additional kernel modules is cumbersome.